astropy/astropy/docs/development/affiliated-packages.rst

 Updating to the latest template files
 -------------------------------------

-See instructions in Item 14 above.
+See instructions in :ref:`Item 14 above <template-changes-with-gitfu>`.

 Releasing an affiliated package